Search results for:

 Definition of Dynamic Typing: To type dynamically is to execute code at runtime, thereby skipping the extra step to compile the code.

-In addition to being an interpreted language, Python is an object-oriented programming language that employs the use of classes.
+In addition to being an interpreted language, Python is an object-oriented programming language that employs classes.
 Meanwhile, it does not offer names for variables.
-In other words, you don’t have to say what type of variable it is in order to use it.
-This brings us to a concept applied while using Python called ‘duck typing.’
+In other words, you don't have to say what type of variable it is to use it.
+This brings us to a concept applied while using Python called 'duck typing.'

 What is Duck Typing?

-Definition of Duck Typing: In order to properly define duck typing, allow us to explain the ‘duck test.’
+Definition of Duck Typing: To properly define duck typing, allow us to explain the 'duck test.'
 If the object quacks and walks like a duck, it indeed a duck.
-This terminology is used within the realm of object-oriented programming because the object is defined by its properties and methods rather than its type.
+This terminology is used within the realm of object-oriented programming because the thing is defined by its properties and methods rather than its type.

 One More Rewarding Aspect of Python Before We Move On: Python utilizes garbage collection.